cocos/cocos-docs/en/cocos-service/agc-crash.md

 ### Configs HUAWEI Config file

-Most of HUAWEI Kits need the `agconnect-services.json` configuration file.
+Most of HUAWEI Services need the `agconnect-services.json` configuration file.
 If there are operations such as newly opened services, please update the file in time.

-- Sign in to [AppGallery Connect](https://developer.huawei.com/consumer/en/service/josp/agc/index.html) find your project from the project list and select the app on the project card.
+- Login to AppGallery Connect and click on **My projects** to select the project.
+Then select the app to enable the Remote Configuration service from the app list of the project.

 - On the **Project Setting** page, click the configuration file **agconnect-services.json** to download it.
 The `agconnect-services.json` file **must be copied manually** to the settings directory of the project directory after downloading or updating.